tronxi/guayabee/readme.md

 # Guayabee

-**Guayabee** is an open-source online platform where users can create and join communities, share posts, and receive personalized recommendations.
+**Guayabee** is an open-source, self-hosted online platform where users can create and join communities, share posts, and receive personalized recommendations.

 ## Features